-Fluphenazine Decanoate
+Fluphenazine

-Fluphenazine Decanoate
+Fluphenazine

-Fluphenazine (floo-FEN-a-zeen) is a antipsychotic medicine that is used primarily as maintenance therapy for chronic schizophrenia and related psychotic disorders in patients who do not tolerate oral formulations or in patients where medication compliance is a concern of the provider.
+Fluphenazine (floo-FEN-a-zeen) injectable is a antipsychotic medicine that is used primarily as maintenance therapy for chronic schizophrenia and related psychotic disorders in patients who do not tolerate oral formulations or in patients where medication compliance is a concern of the provider.

 It blocks some areas in the brain where the natural chemical, dopamine, works.
 This lowers the effect of dopamine in the body.